-A fuel surcharge is a fee charged to shippers to cover the fluctuating cost of fuel.
+A fuel surcharge is a fee charged to shippers to cover the fluctuating fuel cost.
 The majority of trucks on the road today, transporting our goods and services, are diesel-fueled.
 In fact, diesel has been the primary fuel for trucks since the 1930s.
 According to the Diesel Technology Forum,

 “Three out of four trucks on the road are powered by diesel, and 98 percent of the large over-the-road Class 8 trucks are diesel.”

-The price of diesel fluctuates regularly, but most carrier contracts are locked in months or years.
+The diesel price fluctuates regularly, but most carrier contracts are locked in months or years.
 Adding a surcharge allows carriers to maintain profitability on shipments during these fluctuations.
 The image below illustrates the changes in diesel across the U.S. over the last week.

 Before 1980, the trucking industry was heavily regulated.
 Then in 1980, the Motor Carrier Act was passed, effectively deregulating the trucking industry.
 Competition boomed, and new price-per-mile fuel surcharge rules were implemented that coincided with the average price of diesel at that time ($1.20).

 Fun fact – many shippers today use a base rate of $1.20/gallon when calculating fuel surcharge, likely not realizing that price is based on the cost per gallon of diesel in 1981.

 Most carriers use the Energy Information Administration (EIA) National Fuel Index Average to calculate fuel surcharges.
 The formula most often looks like this: